Heartbreak Hotel (Whitney Houston song): Release

-It is the second single released from Houston's My Love Is Your Love album.
+It is the second single released from Houston's My Love Is Your Love album, officially issued on December 15, 1998.
 It holds the distinction as being one of only three songs to be on both discs for Houston's 2000 Greatest Hits collection, in its original and remixed formats.

 It is absent on both 2007's The Ultimate Collection, and the standard edition of 2012's I Will Always Love You: The Best of Whitney Houston, though some regions were given a deluxe edition of the latter album, in which the song is included.

 Reception

 Critical reception

 Billboard magazine reviewed the song very favorably saying, "[It's] a highly effective setting for Houston, who wears her emotions on her sleeve and serves up one of the most effective performances on the album.
 Price and Evans sell themselves grandly as empathetic sisters alongside their pained friend, soaring with emotion and helping keep the timeless artist identifiable to a new generation of R&B fans.
 Of course, R&B radio will give this a hug in an instant."

 NME also reviewed the song positively: "Although the appeal of this oddly-paced mid-tempo relies heavily on the 'girls united in rejection' ethos, it works because the guest vocalists appearing with Houston – Faith Evans and Kelly Price – are two enormously talented singers who have carved out careers specializing in soulful balladry.
 Their respective abilities to wring emotion out of the written word means that anything they sing is seen as sincere. [...]
 But the risk of having three individually successful singers collaborate on one track is that the song could drown in the weight of competitive vocal acrobatics.
 But Houston, Evans and Price are secure in their gifts[.]
 Confident without being cocky, emotive without being melodramatic, they've made a tidy meal of this track[.]"